burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

 return batch_images, batch_boxes
 ```

-To use our generator just create instance of it and pass right paths
+To use our generator just create an instance of it and pass right paths

 ```python
 train_datagen = DataGenerator(file_path=cfg.TRAIN.DATA_PATH, config_path=cfg.TRAIN.ANNOTATION_PATH)